Associate Everything Detected: Facilitating Tracking-by-Detection to the Unknown: Method

 where $t$ is the frame index from the sampled clip.

-Based on spatial contrastive learning, temporal contrastive learning aims to connect object queries with track queries that share the same ID.
-Again, we perform matching to achieve real track queries during training.
+Temporal contrastive learning aims to connect object queries with track queries that share the same ID.
+During training, we perform matching to generate real track queries, rather than relying on information from two joint frames.
+This can be seen in Fig.~\ref{fig:association-centric}(c), where ID2 from frame 1 is also included.
 Thus, by using $W_{\mathrm{temporal}}$ and $S_{\mathrm{temporal}}$, temporal contrastive learning can be formulated as:

-Since the ultimate object of MOT is to keep the ID as long as possible, we further use cross-clip contrastive learning to further intensify the long-term discriminability of AED using $W_{\mathrm{cross-clip}}$ and $S_{\mathrm{cross-clip}}$.
+Since the ultimate object of MOT is to keep the ID as long as possible, we further use cross-clip contrastive learning to intensify the long-term discriminability of AED.
+As shown in Fig.~\ref{fig:association-centric}(d), we use all the objects in this clip to learn the feature consistency of targets across multiple frames.
 Similarly, for the entire clip, we define the cross-clip contrastive learning as:

+Instead of introducing an additional memory module \cite{cai2022memot,gao2023memotr}, our method integrates long-term modeling directly into the training process and achieves significant computational savings.

-To sum up, association-centric learning aligns the training process with the association process making AED more robust to different tracking scenarios.
+To sum up, association-centric learning aligns the training process with the association process, making AED more robust to different tracking scenarios.